NITK-KODE/NITK-KODE/README.md

 This can help because
 - It will make them aware of the issue
 - They will have more clarity about it
-Some easy issues can also be created to initiate the culture of contribution among students.
+-Some easy issues can also be created to initiate the culture of contribution among students.